Anthrocon/www/content/Venue/accessibility/index.md

 ## Wheelchairs & Mobility Scooters

 {{< columns >}}
 A limited number of wheelchairs are available for loan by the Convention Center on a first-come, first-served basis.
-They are available at the East Lobby security desk, West Lobby security desk, and the Spirit of Pittsburgh Ballroom, *Presented by Dollar Bank,* security desk.
+They are available at the East Lobby security desk, West Lobby security desk, and the Spirit of Pittsburgh Ballroom security desk.
 Wheelchairs are not permitted to leave the property.

 <--->